PortOcean/port-dev/README.md

 ```

 **Explanation:**
-- `.fields.subtasks`: This part finds the list of subtasks.
-- `[]`: It then goes through each subtask, one at a time.
-- `.key`: For each subtask, it pulls out the key, which is the ID.
+- `.` - Start at the root object
+- `.fields` - Jump into the fields section where all the issue data sits
+- `.subtasks` - Find the subtasks array
+- `[]` - Loop through each subtask in that array
+- `.key` - Pull out the key field from each one (that's the issue ID we want)
-- `[...]`: Finally, it collects all those IDs and puts them into a new array.
+- `[...]` - Collect all those keys and bundle them up into an array

 **Evidence:** ![Jira Subtasks](./images/exercise1/jira_subtasks.png)